-Ceri Hiles, who is based at our Covent Garden practice, points out that many people’s expectations of counselling or therapy are based on what they’ve seen in films.
+Ceri Hiles, who was based at our Covent Garden practice, points out that many people’s expectations of counselling or therapy are based on what they’ve seen in films.
 “If your idea of therapy comes mostly from the movies, then you might have a rather unhelpful sense of what it is like.
 You probably won’t be reclining on a couch while a severe, bearded man peers at you over his glasses and asks questions about your mother!”

 These days, the therapy relationship is much more equal, with the therapist and client working collaboratively.
 Therapists don’t diagnose and we don’t fix.
 That’s because you’re not broken.
 Our job is to be alongside you as you work out who you are, what you want from life and how you might get it.
 Therapists support and guide their clients, and together the therapist and client can create amazing change, but it’s not a case of the therapist telling the client what to do or prescribing a magic pill.